Funds Availability Rules and Your Deposits

 The details about your bank’s policy should be part of your account agreement or included in other disclosures provided by your bank.

 Why banks hold deposits: When you deposit funds into your account, the bank often puts a hold on those deposits, requiring you to wait for at least one business day before you can use the money.
-Especially with checks and money orders, banks cannot be sure that a payment is legitimate.
 Plus, the money doesn’t actually arrive at your bank for several business days (or more) after your deposit.
 The hold is intended to protect the bank from losing money.

 Federal regulations limit how banks can set up their funds availability policies.
 Banks are allowed to be less strict if they want.
 For example, banks can make funds available immediately, and they often do so—but they cannot hold funds forever.

 If there is a hold on your deposit, the bank should provide you with the release date on your receipt.
 In some cases, they add a hold later (and mail you a notice), so it’s wise to check your account balance before spending if you’re running low on funds.

 - Official bank checks like cashier’s checks